PowChow/datacamp_catDecisionTree/chapter1.md

 Converting categories from text to numbers means that unqiue strings are encoded into unique integers.
 For example, `gender` may have the values ['male', 'female', 'nontraditional'] and can be encoded as [0, 1, 2].

-Since the car broker wants to know which car features influence the `customer_rating` category, this column becomes the target values for the model.
+Since the car broker wants to know which car features influence the `customer_rating`, this column becomes the target values for the Decision Tree model.

 *** =instructions
 - Print the output of `cars['customer_rating'].unique()`.
 Then use these values to explicitly `map` strings to unique numbers with a dictionary.